lovrosdu/klor/README.md

 Clone the Git repository and use:

 - `lein test` to run the test suite,
-- `lein run` to run a small printing demo.
+- `lein run` to run a small role visualization demo.

 ## Example